replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/03-adding-preflights-to-the-chart/assignment.md

 _Note: The preflight check can also be stored as a `ConfigMap` with the same annotation._

-Adding Preflight Checks into the Harbor Helm Chart
+Adding Preflight Checks into the Slackernews Helm Chart
 ==================================================

-Now that you know how to include your preflight checks into a Helm chart, let's add them to the Harbor Helm chart.
+Now that you know how to include your preflight checks into a Helm chart, let's add them to the Slackernews Helm chart.
 To make the secret fit in with Bitnami's naming, labeling, and annotation conventions, there's a little bit of boiler plate required.
 You'll likely need to do something similar to follow your team's conventions when working with your own chart.

-Similarly, we're going to follow the conventions for the Harbor chart where different components are in their own directories and create a directory to store our preflight chart in.
+Similarly, we're going to follow the conventions for the Slackernews chart where different components are in their own directories and create a directory to store our preflight chart in.
 We're going to call the directory `troubleshoot` since preflight checks are one of two types troubleshooting resources provided by the Replicated Platform.
 Create the directory from the shell.

 ```
-mkdir harbor/templates/troubleshoot
+mkdir slackernews/templates/troubleshoot
 ```

-Open the manifest editor and create a new file named `preflights.yaml` in the directory `harbor/templates/troubleshoot`.
+Open the manifest editor and create a new file named `preflights.yaml` in the directory `slackernews/templates/troubleshoot`.
 This will be the template that creates the preflight secret when the Helm chart is installed.

 ![Creating the Preflights Template](../assets/creating-the-preflights-template.png)